Protecting Your Phone from malicious Spyware

 Why: Patches vulnerabilities Pegasus exploits.

-How: Enable automatic updates for OS and apps.
+How: Enables automatic updates for OS and apps.

 4. Use a Trusted VPN